perrette/sealevelbayes/README.md

 ## Caveats

-The current version of this repository is mostly intended for documentation purpose and is probably challenging to use out-of-the-box for a third person.
+The current version of this repository is primarily intended for documentation purpose and is probably challenging to use out-of-the-box for a third person, for reasons outlined below.
 We intend to make it more readily usable over time, and depending on the interest in the community.

 The current version underwent an initial cleanup of the original research code.
 The cleanup is still ongoing to remove experimental dead-ends, i.e. little-used or obsolete parts of the code, and to improve (or add) documentation.